tsokomalusi/LattePanda-MU-Custom-Carrier-Board/README.md

 - Layer stackup decisions affect impedance behavior
 - DFM analysis helps bridge design and manufacturing

+## TOOLCHAIN

+- Git/Github: VCS and profile
+- KICAD: Schematic Capture
+- HQDFM - DFM Analysis
+-
 ## Disclaimer

 This project was created for educational and portfolio purposes.

 The board has not been fabricated or electrically validated.

+The DFM analysis is still work in progress.